Marrianne Bridge, FCPA, FCA, B Math

-A member of the CAA Club Group’s Board of Directors since May 2, 2013, Reta Coburn is the founder of Aspiring Leaders, a boutique leadership coaching and business consultancy firm.
-Reta’s career prior to this has been primarily focused within the title insurance industry but has included professional services as well.
-She has held a range of roles, including COO of a leading Toronto law firm, President of Fidelity National Financial’s Canadian business and executive-level roles both with Fidelity’s insurance underwriter and Stewart Title Guaranty Company.
+A member of the CAA Club Group’s Board of Directors since May 2, 2013, Reta Coburn is the founder of Aspiring Leaders, a boutique leadership coaching practice.
+Reta’s career prior to this has been primarily focused within the title insurance industry.
+She has held a range of roles, including COO of a leading Toronto law firm, President of Fidelity National Financial’s Canadian arm and executive-level roles Chicago Title Insurance Company and Stewart Title Guaranty Company.

-Reta completed the ICD-Rotman Directors Education Program and obtained her ICD designation, holds a Master of Business Administration degree from the University of Toronto's Rotman School of Business and a Management Studies diploma from McMaster University.
+Reta completed the ICD-Rotman Directors Education Program and obtained her ICD designation, is an Associate Certified Coach with the International Coaching Federation, holds a Master of Business Administration degree from the University of Toronto's Rotman School of Business and a Management Studies diploma from McMaster University.

-Reta is a member of the Audit and Risk Committee and the Conduct Review Committee of CAA Club Group's Board of Directors.
-She is the Chair of the Board of Orion Travel Insurance Company and is a member of both the Orion Audit and Risk, and Orion Conduct Review committees.
+Reta is a member of the Governance and Nominating Committee and Investment Committee of CAA Club Group and CAA Insurance Company's Board of Directors.
+Reta is also the Chair of the Echelon Insurance and Orion Travel Insurance Company Boards and sits on all of their respective Committees.

 Her ability to partner with senior leaders in building team effectiveness, corporate culture and promoting a talent mindset are key assets in supporting her business colleagues.
 Her international experience enhances her ability to view challenges from multiple perspectives.
 She is driven by her passion to help organizations and individuals achieve their goals.